lertsoft/GPD_WIN4/README.md

     b. [download link](https://github.com/lertsoft/GPD_WIN4/releases/tag/v1.10) </br>
     c.
 [WIN Controls Manual](Manuals/GPD_Win_Controls_Manual.pdf) </br>
 6. [Windows Debloating tool](https://christitus.com/windows-tool/) </br>

+### BIOS Files
+> Be careful using these files as they could cause issue if you do not know what you are doing!

+**[BIOS v3.00](https://github.com/lertsoft/GPD_WIN4/releases/tag/v3.00)** </br> This Version is has unlocked TDP, and Fan controls.

+**[BIOS v3.03](https://github.com/lertsoft/GPD_WIN4/releases/tag/v3.03)** </br> This version fixes some issues?
+I do not have a changelog for it but is the one my device was shipped with.
+It has the unresponsive touchscreen, and USB C ports issue.

+**[BIOS v3.04](https://github.com/lertsoft/GPD_WIN4/releases/tag/v3.04)** </br> This version fixes the unresponsive touchscreen, and USB C ports Issue.
+It is not a fixed for the hz and panel skipped frames.

 ### Screen Color Correction
 > These files were provided by GPD.
 See video description. </br>